pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications/README.md

   - Added parallelized implementation

+  ### Docker

+  To allow reproducibility a docker container with the solver is available here.
+Ensuring you already have the docker installed the container can be pulled with
+  ´´´ docker pull pauloacs/dlpoissonfoam:latest ´´´

 ## - Generate blockMeshDict

 Python scripts for generating blockMeshDict files to use with blockMesh utily from OpenFOAM.